egafni/Kache/README.rst

 Kache
 ======

 A simple decorator that both supports caching calls to functions in memory and persisting the cache to disk.
+Disk caching uses :mod:`shelve` as the backend.

 .. code-block:: python